wenkaizheng/C-style-PL-Compiler/README.md

 ./ibm test_program_out

-Tail recursion is depreciated since it has some bug.
+Tail recursion is implemented.

 The register allocation method I used is Sethi–Ullman algorithm.

+Please note that the inner block function is not well implmented so it may contains couple problem.

+e.g.  int main(void) { {int a; a = 10}}